finnianr/Eiffel-Loop/doc/Contents.md

 ## Fast CGI Servlets
 An implementation of the [Fast-CGI protocol](http://www.mit.edu/~yandros/doc/specs/fcgi-spec.html) for creating single and multi-threaded HTTP servlet services.
 ## Eco-DB (Eiffel CHAIN Orientated Database)
-*Eco-DB* is an acronym for *Eiffel CHAIN Orientated Database*, and enables the development of container objects conforming to the base class [CHAIN](https://www.eiffel.org/files/doc/static/18.01/libraries/base/chain_chart.html) that have many of the properties of relational database tables.
+*Eco-DB* is an acronym for *Eiffel CHAIN Orientated Database*, and enables the development of container objects conforming to the base class [CHAIN](https://www.eiffel.org/files/doc/static/18.01/libraries/base/chain_chart.html) to have many of the properties of relational database tables.

 **PERSISTENCE**